jamzaon/ArHackathon2025/README.md

 ## Scoring

 Scoring for a test case is calculated as `e^(-delivery_duration/50)` for each package delivered, and is then normalized so that it is out of 100.
 This gives points for number of packages delivered and the speed of delivery.
+Note that the score is an arbitrary number; more is better, but comparison of scores is only valid for the same test case.
+No solution will be able to achieve a score of 100.

 The final score will be the sum of the scores from each test case.